A Survey of Deep Learning Architectures for Intelligent Reflecting Surfaces: DL-Based IRS Channel Estimation

-Although FL reduces the transmission overhead during model training, its training performance is upper bounded by the centralized model training, i.e., training the model with the whole dataset at once.
-Therefore, the prediction performance of FL is usually poorer than the centralized learning (CL).
-As shown in Fig.~\ref{fig_NMSE_ALL}), CL and FL frameworks are compared with the MMSE and the LS estimation.
+Although FL reduces the transmission overhead during model training, its training performance is upper bound by the centralized model training, i.e., training the model with the whole dataset at once.
+Therefore, the prediction performance of FL is usually poorer than that of centralized learning (CL).
+As shown in Fig.~\ref{fig_NMSE_ALL}), CL and FL frameworks are compared with the MMSE and the LS estimation in terms of normalized mean-squared error (NMSE).
 We note that FL performs slightly poorer than CL in high SNR regimes.
 Despite this, FL significantly reduces the transmission overhead, e.g., approximately ten-fold reduction in the number transmitted symbols~\cite{elbir2020_FL_CE}.
-The performance of FL improves with the increase in the number of users or edge devices because this reduces the variance of the model updates aggregated at the BS.
-The diversity of the local dataset of the users also affects the training/prediction performance and better performance is obtained if the local datasets are close to uniformity.
-In addition, FL in IRS-assisted scenario is more challenging than conventional massive MIMO because the performance of the training stage also requires the two-hop connection between the users and the BS.
-Hence, beamforming should be done prior to model training.